pdjr-signalk-plugins/process-scheduler/README.md

     The general format is '*path*[:*trigger*]'.
     <p>
-    When the value on the specified *path* becomes equal to *trigger* then the associated task will start, stopping if and when the value on *path* no longer matches *trigger*.
+    When the value on the specified *path* becomes equal to *trigger* (or to 1 if *trigger* is not supplied) then the associated task will start, stopping if and when the value on *path* no longer matches *trigger*.
     <p>
     Here are some examples of valid *controlPath*s.
     <p>